 Infection Prevention Week

-Infection Prevention Week is all about raising awareness of how we can all keep babies safe from infection, empowering parents and carers to trust their instincts!
+Infection Prevention Week is all about raising awareness of how we can all keep babies safe from infection.

 Illustration of a baby sleeping on their back and smiling slightly.
 Surrounded by the words 'Safer Sleep week'